Welcome to Saplings Class

-Our theme for this term is ‘Once Upon a Time…’.
-During this topic, the children will become storytellers as we read and learn about a range of traditional tales.
-This topic lends itself well to learning various morals such as, who we turn to when we are lost, making good and bad choices, sharing and being proud of who we are.
+Our theme for this term is ‘Under the Sea’.
+During this topic, the children will learn about the habitats of sea creatures, become pirates for the day and learn about maps by creating their own treasure maps!
+We will carry out investigations to find out whether different objects float or sink and use this learning to make our own models of boats.
 The children will continue to learn about our five school values: Positivity, Respect, Integrity, Determination and Excellence and will be awarded forest points throughout the day for showing them.
-In addition to this, we will begin our ‘Relationships’ PSHE unit where the children will learn about families, friendships and treating others with respect.
+In addition to this, we will begin our ‘Changing Me’ unit in PSHE where the children will learn about growing up, respecting their bodies and their transition into Year 1.

-We will continue to practise the Set 1 and 2 sounds during our phonics lessons.
-The children will practise the skill of blending every day and will continue to segment words into sounds to support their spelling.
-During this term, we aim to get children reading phrases and short sentences with accuracy and independence.
-Look out for the ‘ditties’ that will be sent home with your child each day that contain phrases and short sentences.
-These should be practised at home with your child on a daily basis.
-Your child may also bring home a ‘Book Bag Book’.
-These books are changed every day at school.
+During our phonics lessons, the children will continue to learn the Set 1 and 2 sounds to ensure speed and fluency when reading them.
+The children will practise the skill of blending every day and will practise segmenting words into sounds to support their spelling.
+During this term, we aim to get children reading sentences with accuracy and independence.
+Look out for the ‘Book Bag Books’ that will be sent home with your child each week.
+These are books that your child will be able to read to you and should be practised every day.

 Thank you for your continued support and please do not hesitate to speak to a member of the Foundation Stage Team if you have any questions.